Schiaparelli brand back in Paris fashion after 60-year silence

 To lead the brand on the business side, Della Valle hired Camilla Schiavone, who used to head L'Oreal's luxury perfume division in Italy.

-Once the label generates sufficient sales and builds up its profile, the plan is to branch out into accessories, perfume and jewelry, model Farida Khelfa and the brand's spokeswoman said at the time of its first official re-launch in 2012.
+Once the label generates sufficient sales and builds up its profile, the plan is to branch out into accessories, perfume and jewellery, model Farida Khelfa and the brand's spokeswoman said at the time of its first official re-launch in 2012.

 Khelfa said Schiaparelli would participate in Paris fashion week in March as it planned to develop a concept called "Pret a couture" or ready-to-wear garments fitted for customers.